Wishmaster117/mod-pocket-portal/README.md

 ## Description

-Stygiancore Pocket Portal with anti-exploit script to stop it being used in BG , Arena , Combat and other exploitable scenarios.
+Stygiancore Pocket Portal with anti-exploit script to stop it being used in BG, Arena, Combat, and other exploitable scenarios.

+Updated to create a dialog system to teleport the player to the desired location.
+The item can now be purchased from the vendor endora moorehead in the magical goods shop in Dalaran.
+Now with more apples.
 ## Installation

 ```
 1. Simply place the module under the `modules` directory of your AzerothCore source.
-2. Import the SQL useing Azerothcore db_assembler or manually to the right Database (world).
-3. Re-run cmake and launch a clean build of AzerothCore.
+2. Re-run cmake and launch a clean build of AzerothCore.
-4. Copy pocketportal.conf.dist to pocketportal.conf
+3. Copy pocketportal.conf.dist to pocketportal.conf
-5. Launch worldserver
+4. Launch worldserver
 ```